Marlow, Buckinghamshire: Television

 Marlow is within the BBC London and ITV London region.
 Television signals are received from the Crystal Palace TV transmitter and one of the two local relay transmitters (Marlow Bottom and Wooburn).

 Radio

-Local radio stations are BBC Radio Berkshire on 94.6 FM, Heart South on 102.6 FM, and Marlow FM is a local community radio station that was launched on FM on 11 May 2011.
+Local radio stations are BBC Radio Berkshire on 94.6 FM, Heart South on 102.6 FM, and Marlow FM the latter is a local community radio station that was launched on FM on 11 May 2011.
 It broadcasts to Marlow and the surrounding areas on 97.5FM, and also streams over the internet.
 The station provides travel and news updates for the local area.

 Newspapers

 The town is covered by the local newspaper, Bucks Free Press.

 Notable people

 Notable current and former residents in approximate birth order.